jiezhao123/PGB-API-Testing/README.md

 wholeProc/testapi_for_BlackBerry.js -- test case for whole process of creating an app of BlackBerry

+WindowsRelated/  -- test cases for testing using files of Windows' dir format

 util.js -- Utilities trying to get the latest app ID and its collaborators ID